When I left my normal life to travel the world backpacker style I had no idea of how hard it would have been and how soon I would have failed.

 “Wearing the same shirt for a week or more”?

-hell no!
+Hell no!
 I like to smell good.
-(Exception is if I am on a 7 days hike on a 6000 mt mountain.)
+(Exception is if I am on a 7 days hike at 18000 ft.)

 “You haven’t slept in a room by yourself since you left home.”

-I hate it and try to avoid hostels although sometimes I would give up and sacrifice…
+I hate sharing my space with strangers and try to avoid hostels although sometimes I would give up and sacrifice…

 “Everything you own fits into one pack.”